MayJuun/mayjuun-website/content/blog/1-meta-post.md

 2. meta-analysis == analysis of multiple analyses
 3. meta-cognition == thinking about thought

-Put simply, if you are shifting focucs from the topic at hand to the factors that surround it, then that's meta. _(Incidentally, breaking the fourth wall counts as [meta-theatrical])._
+Put simply, if you are shifting focucs from the topic at hand to the factors that surround it, then that's meta. _You are essentially 'breaking the fourth wall' on the topic._

-It's fun to be meta on occasion.
-Even [The Adventure Zone] -- a tabletop / D&D podcast -- will occasionally host a 'meta-episode', where they discuss the overarching story and path without fiction and answer questions from fans.
-BTW, these meta-episodes have excellent titles: [The The Adventure Zone Zone]
+It's fun to be meta.
+Even the tabletop / D&D podcast [The Adventure Zone] will regularly host 'meta-episodes' (their title), where they talk about the overarching story in general and provide Q&A. If you want to see a meta-episode in action, just look for [The The Adventure Zone Zone].

 ## Clinical Informatics: A 'Meta-Specialty'

-The Clinical Informatics Subspecialty (CIS) expands into all areas of healthcare.
-The Accreditation Council for Graduate Medical Education (ACGME) [defines CIS] as "the subspecialty of all medical specialties that transforms healthcare."
-I believe Clinical Informatics is a meta-specialty...not a subspecialty.
-We all have so many strengths/passions/interests, clinical backgrounds, and career paths that it can be difficult to characterize succinctly.
-[KOI Pond] sought to do this, but even that has its drawbacks.
+The Clinical Informatics Subspecialty (CIS) is incredibly broad.
+The Accreditation Council for Graduate Medical Education (ACGME) [defines it] as "the subspecialty of all medical specialties that transforms healthcare."
+Personally, I think Clinical Informatics is a meta-specialty...not a subspecialty.
+We all have so many strengths / passions / interests, clinical backgrounds, and career paths that it can be difficult to characterize succinctly.
+[KOI Pond] was created for this very purpose.

 ---

 ## The Meta-Blog

-Now with all of that out of the way, let me show you how to contribute to this blog and how to make a website.
+Now with all of that meta stuff out of the way, let me show you how to contribute to this blog and how to make a website.

 ## Contributing to This Blog

-Anyone can make a static website these days, and if you build upon open-source, the path forward can be very rewarding.
+Anyone can make a static website these days, and if you crowd-source build on an open-source foundation, the path forward can be very rewarding.
 I\'m using the open-source static site generator called [Hugo], implemented with a [custom open-source theme] ([+ my own mods]).

 If you've never worked with GitHub Pull Requests, start by watching this 2 minute video:
 {{< youtube 8lGpZkjnkt4 >}}